sktime/tserve/docs/server/docker.md

 docker run --rm -p 8000:8000 geetu040/fomo:hub --model chronos-bolt ttm-r3
 ```

-The image `CMD` is `--model naive`.
-Replacing it is how you pick ids; omitting arguments serves `naive` — that default belongs to the image, not to a bare `fomo serve`.

 Leave the container port at 8000 and remap the host side if that port is taken:

 ```bash